leafo/moonscript/docs/reference.md

     sum = (x, y) -> print "sum", x + y
     ```

-Functions can be called by listing the values of the arguments after the name
+Functions can be called by listing the arguments after the name of an expresion
-of the variable where the function is stored.
-When chaining together function
+that evaluates to a function.
+When chaining together function calls, the
-calls, the arguments are applied to the closest function to the left.
+arguments are applied to the closest function to the left.

     ```moon
     sum 10, 20